exakat/php-dictionary/dictionary/anonymous-function.ini.rst

 In PHP, they are defined as closures or arrow functions.
 They may also be created based on existing methods and functions, with the ``...`` operator.

-Even without names, they are usable just like functions, or as callable.
+Even without names, they are usable like functions, or as callable.

 .. code-block:: php